prateek3255/scrroll-in/README.md

 ## Development 💻

-The JavaScript files in the extension are compiled using [rollup](https://rollupjs.org), and as of now the extension popup is written with Svelete which is also compiled via rollup.
+The JavaScript files in the extension are compiled using [rollup](https://rollupjs.org), and as of now the extension popup is written with Svelte which is also compiled via rollup.
 To run the extension locally follow these steps:

 - Run `yarn` or `npm install` to install the dependencies.
 - Then run `yarn dev` or `npm run dev` to build the extension in watch mode, you'll see a build folder created with all the necessary files for the extension to run.